-Egypt's history has always been holding a fascination for many of us - take a look at some interesting and surprising facts here!
+Egypt's history has always been a fascination for many of us.
+From the mystery of the Sphinx to the art of mummification, lets take a look at some interesting and surprising facts about Ancient Egypt, one of the worlds greatest civilizations!

-Women in Ancient Egypt may have appeared socially inferior to men in public but women were not denied any financial or legal independence.
+Women in Ancient Egypt may have appeared socially inferior to men in public, but women were in fact not denied any financial or legal independence.

 The Egyptians saw animals as incarnations of the Gods!

 Hawks, lions, baboons and dogs were animals that were extremely popular among ancient Egyptians.
-Animals were mummified and buried with their owners after they had died.
+Animals were mummified and buried with their owners after they had died; to accompany and watch over the dead.
+Many of the gods were depicted in therianthropic forms; part human, part animal.
+In some cases they were fully animal, like in the sculpture below where Anubis the god of death is represented as a Jackal, a fierce predator.

 Cleopatra was originally part of a long line of Greek Macedonians